 - 7.1.
-Where an employee fails to attend duty or provide a reasonable explanation for their absence, an Employer is entitled to regard the employment of an Employee as abandoned if: - 7.1.1. the Employee has been absent for more than 20 working days without the approval of the Employer; and - 7.1.2. the Employee has not provided the Employer with a reasonable explanation and appropriate evidence for their absence by the date specified in section 6; and - 7.1.3. the Employer, after having made reasonable inquiries, could not reasonably be aware of any reasonable grounds for the absence. - 7.2.
+Where an Employee fails to attend duty or respond to the Employer's previous attempts to contact the Employee to ask them to provide a reasonable explanation for their absence, an Employer is entitled to regard the employment of an Employee as abandoned if: - 7.1.1. the Employee has been absent for more than 20 working days without the approval of the Employer; and - 7.1.2. the Employee has not provided the Employer with a reasonable explanation and appropriate evidence for their absence by the date specified in section 6; and - 7.1.3. the Employer, after having made reasonable inquiries, could not reasonably be aware of any reasonable grounds for the absence. - 7.2.
 The Employer should write to the Employee to confirm that abandonment of employment constitutes grounds for termination and that the employment is terminated effective from the date specified in the correspondence. - 7.3.
-The Employer must provide the minimum period of notice of termination, or make a payment in lieu of notice, in accordance with clause 20.2 of the Agreement.
+The Employer must provide the minimum period of notice of termination, or make a payment in lieu of notice, in accordance with clause 22.2 of the Agreement.
 The Employer must pay the Employee accrued leave entitlements that are payable on termination under the Agreement. - 7.4.
 If the Employer makes a payment in lieu of notice, payment should be from the date the letter is signed or the date it is received by the Employee, whichever is the later.
-If the correspondence is sent by post, the date the termination takes effect should be the date the letter is expected to be delivered to the Employee. - 7.5.
-The Employer should make all reasonable attempts to ensure the Employee receives the correspondence and, where possible, should include a delivery receipt for record keeping purposes.
+If the correspondence is sent by post, the date the termination takes effect should be the date the letter is expected to be delivered to the Employee.

-- 7.6.
-There may be additional legal obligations for dealing with a termination of employment that are not addressed by clause 20.4 of the Agreement.
-The Employer should ensure that the reasons, and process leading to, the termination are consistent with their obligations under unfair dismissal, general protections, the National Employment Standards and other employment and industrial laws. - 7.7.
-A decision to declare an Employee as having abandoned their employment should be taken by the authorised delegate in conjunction with the Employer's Human Resources or People and Culture Unit (however termed).
+- 7.5.
+The Employer should make all reasonable attempts to ensure the Employee receives the correspondence and, where possible, should include a delivery receipt for record keeping purposes. - 7.6.
+There may be additional legal obligations for dealing with a termination of employment that are not addressed by clause 22.4 of the Agreement.
+The Employer should ensure that the reasons and process leading to the termination are consistent with their obligations under unfair dismissal, general protections, the National Employment Standards and other employment and industrial laws. - 7.7.
+A decision to declare an Employee as having abandoned their employment should be taken by the authorised delegate in conjunction with the Employer's Human Resources or People and Culture Unit (or equivalent).